-Jane A. Walker is a licensed social worker, mother of five children and the first Executive Director of FREDLA.
+Jane A. Walker is a licensed social worker and the mother of five children.
 Ms. Walker’s second oldest daughter, Cathy, developed mental health needs as a young child and was sent out of state to residential care at age 12 because, at the time, services were not available in Maryland.
 As a result of that experience, Ms. Walker has devoted her life to improving services for children with mental health needs and their families.
 She was a founding member of the National Federation of Families for Children’s Mental Health in 1989 and served as President of the Federation Board of Directors for two years.
 In 1999, she founded the Maryland Coalition of Families for Children’s Mental Health and served as Executive Director for 14 years.
-In January 2014, Ms. Walker became the first Executive Director of FREDLA.
+Ms. Walker served as the first Executive Director of FREDLA from January of 2014 through December of 2018.
 Ms. Walker is the recipient of numerous awards for her advocacy and leadership in children’s mental health.

 Millie Sweeney holds a Master’s Degree in Clinical Psychology, is the mother of two daughters, and has worked in the children’s mental health field for nearly twenty years.
 Spanning the child-serving systems, she has direct experience in navigating systems with and on behalf of families, advocating at both the individual and policy level, and building collaborations with professionals and systems.
 For twelve years, she operated as a member of the management team within a large statewide family organization, participating in the administration of six system of care sites and managing up to twenty local and statewide programs.
 She specializes in grant and program development, staff supervision and training, curriculum development, and systems of care.
 Over the past decade, Millie has assisted organizations and states with system of care and family driven program development, consulted nationally on certification and family support services, offered curriculum and training on a variety of topics related to children’s mental health and participated on policy-making groups at the state and national level to advocate for family voice and choice in child-serving systems.